ab-sgh/Shriram-Assignment/Readme.txt

+# Predicting Housing Prices using Structured Dataset

+'Model.ipynb' contains the code for prediction the housing prices using the dataset.

+# Deploy the model

+In 'app.py' Flask has been used to  create an API that accepts user inputs and returns predictions.

-### Instructions for running the API on local machine
+## Instructions for running the API are as follows:

-## Set up the environment

-# Create a virtual environment
+- Create a virtual environment
-python -m venv venv
+  - python -m venv venv

-# Activate the virtual environment
+- Activate the virtual environment
-# On Windows:
+  - On Windows: venv\Scripts\activate
-venv\Scripts\activate
-# On macOS/Linux:
-source venv/bin/activate
+  - On macOS/Linux: source venv/bin/activate

-# run 'pip install -r requirements.txt'
+- run 'pip install -r requirements.txt'

-## Start the flask server
+- Start the flask server

-# run 'python app.py'
+  - run 'python app.py'

-## Test the API
+- Test the API

-# run 'python test_api.py'
+  - run 'python test_api.py'